-Who should submit: Members of the Pen Collectors of America (PCA) are welcome to submit articles on any aspect of our hobby.
-Members of the Writing Equipment Society of UK and the Society of Inkwell Collectors are also invited to submit articles.
-Non-PCA pen collecting authors are invited to join the PCA prior to submitting articles.
+Who should submit: Non-PCA pen collecting authors are invited to join the PCA prior to submitting articles.
 Articles and interviews of non-members who have written a book or who have made other significant contributions to the hobby are occasionally included.
 Manufacturer’s articles relating to a current product are viewed as advertising and are treated accordingly.

 What kind of articles are we looking for?
 The best article to write is on that topic that interests the author most and one that is compatible with the purpose of our organization.
 Most desirable are concrete, factual articles that impart information and varying points of view to our members.
 Articles dealing with the history of a particular manufacturer or model pen (vintage or modern), repair techniques, pen show reports, inkwells, ink, paper, pencils, nibs, writing techniques, and other articles of a “how to” nature are preferred to articles of an experiential nature.
 Original artwork, advertisements, and images of objects that have not been widely seen before add quality and interest to any article.